phoenixtri/website/raceinfo/index.md

 - Tristar swims occur in increasing order of distance (Tristar Start first, Tristar 3 last)
 - Competitors in each category will be started slowest first, with a suitable gap between competitors
 - Overtaking is permitted.
 Proceed with caution.
 Tap the foot of a competitor in front approaching the wall who will let you pass
-- Tumble turns are permitted but proceed with caution.
-This race is not the time for a first attempt
+- Tumble turns are NOT permitted

 <img src="{{ '/assets/images/adult_swim.png' | relative_url }}" alt="Adult Swim Route" class="info-image" />

 ### The Run - 'Out and Back'